oceanprotocol/docs/content/test.md

 ---
 title: Content test
-description: This is intended as a quick reference and showcase.
+description: On this site, Markdown is transformed to HTML through Remark following GitHub Flavored Markdown.
+This page is intended as a quick reference and showcase.
 ---

 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).